irajsb/UE4-Nakama-matchmaking-backend-interface/README.md

 # UE4-Nakama-matchmaking-backend-interface
-This minimalistic go plugin example for nakama shows how you can handle matchmaking with nakama and unreal engine default net code .
+This minimalistic go plugin example for nakama shows how you can handle "Debug" matchmaking with nakama and unreal engine default net code .
 #How to use

 -install this plugin for sending jsons https://github.com/Stefander/JSONQuery.